spitbol/pal/README.md

 and we here wish to thank the Gophers who made this possible by all their hard work.

-## GO.INIT
+## GO.DEMO

-The repository contains the file GO.INIT, a copy of S.GO, included so you an get a sense of just how good GO is an handling initializers.
+The repository contains the file GO.DEMO, a copy of S.GO, included so you an get a sense of just how good GO is an handling initializers.

 ## Back to the Past with Rob Pike